MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-info-protection-for-gdpr-overview.md

 -   Site-level device access policies

-Protection for access to cloud services, including Office 365, include:
+Protection for access to Office 365 and other cloud services include:

 -   Identity and device access protection in Enterprise Mobility + Security (EMS)